Visitor Information

 Our partners at Explore Boone & High Country Host offer a wide selection of maps and other helpful information for planning the perfect High Country trip.

-Open for Adventure: Spring Travel Supports Local Recovery
+Spring and Summer Travel Supports Local Recovery

 As the High Country welcomes the warmer months, our community is ready to share all that makes this region special—from vibrant downtowns and local dining to the trails, rivers, and open spaces that define our outdoor culture.
 The Boone Area Chamber of Commerce does not serve as a visitor center, but we’re proud to partner with local organizations who do, listed above, and we encourage you to connect with them for the most up-to-date tourism and travel information.